utkarshgupta2504/todoey/README.md

 ## ChangeLog:

+### v 1.5.0
+- Added option to edit task from the view task screen.
+- Added option to check task from the view task screen.
+- Optimised Performance

 ### v 1.4.0
-Added option to view task - Double tap on the task to view details about the task.
+- Added option to view task - Double tap on the task to view details about the task.
-Fixed bug: Reminder added only when task is added.
+- Fixed bug: Reminder added only when task is added.

 ### v1.3.3
 Minor bug fixes